- Ancient rabbinical literature confirms the historicity of Christ

 Oral Rabbinical Tradition Transformed Into Writing

 This group saw to put their oral tradition into writing and arrange the writings by subject matter.
-This work was interrupted by another Jewish rebellion from ben-Kokhba which was crushed by the Romans in 135 AD.
+This work was interrupted by another Jewish rebellion from ben-Kokhba, which was crushed by the Romans in 135 AD.
 By about 200 AD, Rabbi Judah the Patriarch finished the compilation of oral tradition into written form as the Mishnah.

 Mishnah literally means “teaching” or “repetition.”
 The material is divided into six Sedarim, with each Seder covering the teaching of a particular subject.
-The six main divisions of the Mishnah are agriculture, feasts, women, damages, hallowed things, and cleanness.
+The six main divisions of the Mishnah are agriculture, feasts, women, damages, hallowed things, and cleanliness.
 Each of these subjects is further divided into smaller sections called tractates, with each tractate further divided into chapters containing “sections.”

 The Tosefta is another body of commentary from the Tannaitic period that was not selected for the Mishnah.
 This means “addition” or “supplement.”
 These might be analogous to appendices at the end of a book.
 The Tannaitic period is between 70 to 200 AD referring to the Tanna’im or “repeaters” of the material in the Mishnah and Tosefta.
-During this period, more traditions were produced external to the Mishna and these were known as the Baraithoth, and preserved in the Gemara (commentary on the Mishna) of the Amoraic period.
+During this period, more traditions were produced external to the Mishna, and these were known as the Baraithoth and preserved in the Gemara (commentary on the Mishna) of the Amoraic period.